CPAP & CPAP Alternatives in Greenwich, CT

 - Surgical options may be used in a select group of patients, typically with more severe OSA, or may be considered as a treatment option for children with sleep apnea.
-Surgical sleep apnea treatment options should be discussed with Dr. Malhotra.
+Surgical sleep apnea treatment options should be discussed with our doctors.

 The most common reasons a patient may consider a CPAP alternative as a treatment option include:

 - The patient’s sleep apnea is not severe enough to warrant using a CPAP machine

 - CPAP compliance is a challenge for the patient

 - The CPAP mask is uncomfortable for the patient, producing effects such as nasal congestion, skin irritation or dry mouth

 - CPAP machine is hard to travel with